devonconnelly/OOP244-Works/readme.md

 ## Car and Motorcycle

-Seneca Valet Parking accepts two kinds of Vehicles; Car and Motorcycle.<br />
+The Valet Parking accepts two kinds of Vehicles; Car and Motorcycle.<br />
-Seneca Valet Parking also provides Carwash for the Cars, while they are parked in the parking.
+The Valet Parking also provides Carwash for the Cars, while they are parked in the parking.
 It also allows Motorcycles with sidecars to be parked, but this option must be known when the Motorcycle is entering the Parking.

 Inherit a Car and a Motorcycle class from the Vehicle class before the final stage of development of this project.